 The best essential oils for inducing labor are clary sage and Jasmine.
 You need to use reputable brands with pure oil, like as this one.

 It’s important to know these oils shouldn’t be directly applied to the skin.
-The best way to use them is to dilute them in water (such as a bath).
+A great way is to mix them with a carrier oil (use coconut oil to induce labor).